Kendall-Kikkawa/Animal_Farmer_Numbers_Project/README.md

-# Rancher Numbers Project (Good Food Institute)
+# Animal Farmers Project (Good Food Institute)
 ---
 ## Overview

-The motiviation for the Rancher Numbers Project is to provide data-based research that can be used to approach politicians about replacing meat products with alternatives.
-Based on past dicussions, the quantity and distribution of ranchers across the United States is of particular interest.
-Using data from the U.S. Department of Agriculture (USDA), this project finds an estimate for the number of Ranchers in the U.S., by state.
+The motiviation for the Animal Farmers Project is to provide data-based research that can be used to approach politicians about replacing meat products with alternatives.
+Based on past dicussions, the quantity and distribution of animal farmers across the United States is of particular interest.
+Using data from the U.S. Department of Agriculture (USDA), this project finds an estimate for the number of animal farmers in the U.S., by state.
 Specifically, we compute two estimates of this measure:
 - Number of family farmers in animal agriculture, including feed commodities
 - Number of family farmers in animal agriculture, exclusing feed commodities

 The methods section below further outlines how these values were calculated.

-Using data from the U.S. Census Bureau, Current Population Surveys, we also compare these rancher estimates to the population and voter distribution across the U.S. To make the analysis easily digestable, we produce a [dashboard](https://gentle-bastion-68761.herokuapp.com/) to easily interact with the data, and two excel files that contain the rancher estimates, that can be used for future analysis.
+Using data from the U.S. Census Bureau, Current Population Surveys, we also compare these farmer estimates to the population and voter distribution across the U.S. To make the analysis easily digestable, we produce a [dashboard](https://gentle-bastion-68761.herokuapp.com/) to easily interact with the data, and two excel files that contain the animal farmer estimates, that can be used for future analysis.

 ## Methods